JakeC007/JakeC007.github.io/_posts/2020-09-01-insights-in-recent-hugo-data.md

 ### Some Stats

-- Best Novel Nominations
+- Best Novel Nominations (63 nominations)
     - There are 24 unique authors that use *she/her* pronouns
     - There are 23 unique authors that use *he/him* pronouns
     - There are 0 unique authors that use *they/them* pronouns
-- Best Novella Nominations
+- Best Novella Nominations (63 nominations)
     - There are 21 unique authors that use *she/her* pronouns
     - There are 23 unique authors that use *he/him* pronouns
     - There are 2 unique authors that use *they/them* pronouns
-- Best Novelette Nominations
+- Best Novelette Nominations (65)
     - There are 28 unique authors that use *she/her* pronouns
     - There are 26 unique authors that use *he/him* pronouns
     - There is 1 unique author that use *they/them* pronouns